TilakPatel/Fantasy-Team-Name-Generator/README.md

 # Fantasy Team Name Generator

-## Site that allows you to connect your Yahoo Fantasy Account using OAuth2, and get generated team names according to players on your fantasy team.
+## Web application that allows you to connect your Yahoo Fantasy Account using OAuth2, and get generated team names according to players on your fantasy team.

-## Users can submit their own player nicknames.

-### Developed using the MEAN stack.
+- Angular.JS
+- Node.JS
+- MongoDB
+- Bootstrap

+- Submit team names
+- Vote on team names
+- Connect your Yahoo account to get personalized team recommendations